g0t4/course-jenkins-getting-started/README.md

   - https://github.com/jenkins-getting-started
     - This is a GitHub organization I setup to house several repositories you can scan for with the features I demo at the end of the course.

+## 2nd Edition docs/notes

+See the [docs](docs) folder for various additional notes I've left for you.
+Quite a bit of this is stuff not in the course that I wanted to share with you as you get started.
+Some of it is fodder for learning beyond the course.

 ## 1st Edition

 - This is an update to my original [`Getting Started with Jenkins 2`](https://www.pluralsight.com/courses/jenkins-2-getting-started) course.